Tag: software

 Absolutely!
 Many well-known or popular apps started as MVPs.
 If you choose to start your app with one, you’ll be in good company.
 Apps that started as MVPs include the following:

 - Facebook.
-Mark Zuckerburg initially designed it for his fellow classmates who attended Harvard University.
+Mark Zuckerburg initially designed Facebook for his fellow classmates who attended Harvard University to connect.
 He then expanded it to other universities while adding additional features, and it was eventually released to the public.

 - Airbnb.
 The founders of Airbnb, Brian Chesky and Joe Gebbia, originally created Airbnb to rent out an air mattress in their loft in San Francisco for an upcoming conference.
 Now, people across the world use it to find and rent accommodations.

 - Uber.
-Uber originally started as “Uber Cabs” and was created from the difficulty in locating taxis the traditional way.
-Now, anyone can become an Uber driver and many features are offered.
+Uber originally started as “Uber Cabs”.
+It was designed to solve the difficulty in locating taxis in the traditional way.
+Now, anyone can drive for Uber and many additional features are offered.
 Those features include tracking your drive and cost-estimating.

 Sign up to receive answers to your questions delivered directly to your inbox!